rips-ucla-2023/rips-faq/index.md

 {: .highlight }
 This site is under construction.
-Come back soon for updates!
+Check out the [General FAQ](https://rips-ucla-2023.github.io/rips-faq/docs/general/) and [Tips for International Students](https://rips-ucla-2023.github.io/rips-faq/docs/international-students/) for now.
+Come back soon for more updates!

 ----